Michaelangel007/apple2_fantavision_reloaded/README.md

 * ![Back Box Zoom](pics/fantavision_box_back_karateka.png)

-This background is from Karateka
+This background is from Karateka.
+As John Romero corrected me once that is pronounced `Karateka`. :-) Oh wait, I'm supposed to be serious here.
+It is pronounced: `Care-Ah-Tea-Kah`.
+And here I thought it it was "Ka-rot-a-ka" but I digress.

 * ![Kareteka Logo](pics/karateka.png)

-At least the manual cover is pretty cool!
+At least the manual front cover (like the box front) is pretty cool!

 * ![Manual Cover](pics/fantavision_manual_cover.jpg)